btc-script-explorer/scantool/README.md

 **Each build comes with its own QUICK START GUIDE.**

-For this example, we will configure and run the scantool docker image (the recommended way to run the scantool), connecting to Bitcoin Core 25.0.0 on a private network.
+For this example, we will configure and run the scantool connecting to Bitcoin Core.
 Our example will assume the following:
-- the node will be available at **192.168.1.99:9999**
+- the Bitcoin node's RPC service is available at **192.168.1.99:9999**
-- the node will allow connections from **192.168.1.77**.
+- the Bitcoin node allows RPC connections from **192.168.1.77**.
+- the scantool REST API and web interface will be available at **192.168.1.77:8080**

 (Obviously, the ip addresses, port numbers, username and password shown here must be replaced by the ones used in your specific setup. **Do not use the example values shown here.**)